“I left Huckleberry with more courage.”

 WHEN ALL YOUTH SUCCEED, OUR COMMUNITY IS STRONGER

 We provide a continuum of services rooted in the fundamental rights of young people to be safe, healthy, educated, & treated justly.

-For nearly 50 years, Huckleberry Youth Programs has partnered with teens and families to overcome adversity.
+For over 50 years, Huckleberry Youth Programs has partnered with teens and families to overcome adversity.
 Huckleberry strengthens families and empowers young people with services that promote safety in times of crisis, physical and emotional health and well-being, social justice in communities facing inequality, and educational success.
 When all kids succeed, the entire community is stronger.

 Huckleberry Youth Programs offers family and individual therapy as well as case management, groups, drug and alcohol counseling, and behavioral health classes.

-The Huckleberry Community Assessment and Resource Center (CARC) is a single point of entry for crisis intervention, assessment, service integration, and referral of arrested youth.
+The Huckleberry Community Assessment and Resource Center (CARC) is a single point of entry for crisis intervention, assessment, service integration and referral of arrested youth.

 Project READY (Reconnecting, Educating, and Achieving Dreams for Youth), ensures that middle schoolers with behavioral or truancy issues successfully transition to high school and avoid contact with the juvenile justice system.